 PAULO FAUSTINI is founder and artistic director of UMBRIAN SERENADES, a unique choral and cultural summer program for both amateur and professional ensemble singers alike, first based in Umbria, Italy, from 2006 through 2016, and currently in the Castile & León region of Spain.
-His program has taken many singers to perform in many awe-inspiring Italian cathedrals, churches and museums, such as the Duomo and UNESCO World Heritage Site of San Salvatore in SPOLETO, the Basilica of St. Francis in ASSISI, the cathedral in ORVIETO, and other churches in both Umbria and Tuscany regions of Italy, as well as in the Castile & León region of Spain.
+His program has taken many singers to perform in many awe-inspiring Italian and Spanish cathedrals, churches and museums, such as the Duomo and UNESCO World Heritage Site of San Salvatore in SPOLETO, the Basilica of St. Francis in ASSISI, the cathedral in ORVIETO, and other churches in both Umbria and Tuscany regions of Italy, as well as in the Castile & León region of Spain.

 PAULO has been inspiring singers and students of the vocal art for over 30 years.
 Many of his students have been accepted into major music schools in the United States such as The Juilliard School, Eastman School of Music, New England Conservatory of Music, and Westminster Choir College.
 He is a member of the National Association of Teachers of Singing (NATS).
-In addition to his voice studio in Philadelphia, he has held positions of voice faculty and vocal artist in residence at the Hotchkiss Summer Portals Vocal Chamber Music Program in Lakeville, CT, Voice Instructor at Westminster Choir College, and Artist Faculty of Voice at the Westminster Conservatory of Music in Princeton, New Jersey, and at Haverford College, in Haverford, PA, just outside Philadelphia.
+In addition to his voice studio in Providence, RI, he has held a voice studio in Philadelphia for over 25 years, the positions of voice faculty and vocal artist in residence at the Hotchkiss Summer Portals Vocal Chamber Music Program in Lakeville, CT, Voice Instructor at Westminster Choir College, and Artist Faculty of Voice at the Westminster Conservatory of Music in Princeton, New Jersey, and at Haverford College, in Haverford, PA, just outside Philadelphia.
 As a Brazilian PortugueseDiction Specialist he has coached talented singers at The Curtis Institute of Music, Festival dei Due Mondi (Spoleto, Italy), Westminster Choir College, and at The New York Festival of Song (NYFOS).
 He has also taught vocal technique and master classes in choral conducting at the Sacred Music Society of São Paulo, Brazil, and has been an invited judge at the Westminster Vocal Scholarship Competition at Westminster Choir College.
 He holds a Master of Music in Vocal Performance and Pedagogy with distinction and a Bachelor of Music in Church Music and Voice from Westminster Choir College, School of Music of Rider University in Princeton, New Jersey.
 To contact PAULO directly CLICK HERE.

 Guest Conductor, DAVID HAYES is a conductor with an unusually broad range of repertory, spanning the symphonic, oratorio/choral and operatic genres.
 His role as Music Director of NYCHORAL (New York Choral Society) complements his other roles as Music Director of the Mannes Orchestra and Staff Conductor of the Curtis Symphony Orchestra.
 The 2017-2018 season marks Mr. Hayes’ sixth season as NYCHORAL Music Director, and third season as guest conductor of UMBRIAN SERENADES.